 Some of you may remember that we went to Texas a month ago (see here) for my husband’s aunt’s 95th.
 I’m so glad we got to spend some good time with her recently, because she passed on three weeks later, at home, surrounded by family.
 So we are just now back from an unexpected, whirlwind return trip to Texas for her funeral.

 My husband’s aunt loved everyone, and was beloved by everyone in return.
-He was the ring-bearer in her wedding, and she is the person in his life that he’s known the longest.
+She is the person in his life that he’s known the longest– he was the ring-bearer in her wedding.
 She was his aunt, not by blood, but by marriage; she was married 55 years to my husband’s mother’s brother.
 Regardless of that, she took everyone in as her own, and made them feel integral and essential.
 It was a special gift of hers and one I wish was more common.

 The result of that was she was a magnet, a “force to be reckoned with.”
 Both kind and tough, she was welcoming and generous, secure and confident, frank, persuasive, and almost tribal.
 She was astute with people, serving them sincerely, while quietly getting her own way at the same time.
 Someone at the funeral said, “She was a steel fist in a velvet glove.”